fancymans/DanBot/README.md

 # DanBot
-Just some dumb discord bot.
+Just some dumb Discord bot.
 You can use my code to build your own bot too.

 ----